keanemind/personal-website/content/post/mocking-constructors-with-jest.md

 // { a: 'b' } [ mockConstructor {} ]
 // The two are not the same.
 The instance in the `instances`
 // array remains unmodified by the line `this.c = "d"` because
-// the arrow function is unable to modify `this`.
+// the arrow function is unable to access the correct `this` value.

 const mocked2 = fn().mockImplementation(
   // Custom implementation: arrow function returning undefined () => {
-    this.c = "d";
+    this.c = "d"; // here, `this` refers to the NodeJS module we’re in }
-  }
 );
 console.log(new mocked2(), mocked2.mock.instances);
 // mockConstructor {} [ mockConstructor {} ]
 // The two are the same, but unmodified by the line `this.c = "d"`
-// because the arrow function is unable to modify `this`.
+// because the arrow function is unable to access the correct
+// `this` value.

 const mocked3 = fn().mockImplementation(
   // Custom implementation: `function` function returning